allenai/discoveryworld/README-USERSTUDY.md

 ### 2.2 Selecting a scenario

 DiscoveryWorld contains a number of scenarios, which are shown on a menu when you run the user study.
-Currently the following are officially supported:
+Currently the scenarios provided below are complete, and the ones we'd like you to work through:
 ```
 Tutorial
-Archaeology Dig
+Archaeology Dig -- Normal and Challenge
-Combinatorial Chemistry
+Combinatorial Chemistry -- Normal and Challenge (note that Challenge may take a while)
-Plant Nutrients
+Plant Nutrients -- Normal
-Reactor Lab
+Reactor Lab -- Normal
+Lost in Translation -- Normal and Challenge
+Space Sick -- Normal
 ```

 Scenarios not on this list are not yet complete, and should not be played.

-Scenarios can be played in any order -- you don't need to start with "Archaeology Dig" first.
+Scenarios can be **played in any order** -- you don't need to start with "Archaeology Dig" first.

 ### 2.3 Selecting a difficulty and variation